Allowing school children to go hungry is immoral, disgraceful, a political strategy. A weapon of war.

 In 1974 with my wife Chelça, I made an overland journey through Egypt and Sudan to Ethiopia.
 Famine had reached Wollo and parts of Tigray in north-eastern Ethiopia.
 Between 40,000 and 80,000 people starved to death.

 At the border, the Ethiopian authorities did not have visa stamps or ink.
 They searched our backpacks and wrote exactly what we carried on the pages of our passports in pencil.
 I have no idea why.

 We were travelling – recklessly, it has to be said – to Addis Ababa, a three day journey.
 The only means of transport was trucks carrying bales of cotton stacked about four metres high from the flatbeds.

 We had become by chance a party of six: Chelça and me; an ex-British army sergeant and a Harvard undergraduate from the United States, both named Ron; a Canadian girl, Janice, and her Hungarian boyfriend.
 Gyorgy did not have a passport but carried a document from the United Nations that folded up like a road map with the creases worn thin and the pages stamped with colourful visas.
 The Ethiopian officials folded and unfolded the document about twenty times and finally scribbled the contents of his luggage on a blank page.

 We negotiated a price with a truck driver and set off.
 The girls rode in the cab.
-We four men clung on as the vehicle swerved around winding mountain roads, the cotton bales swaying over the sides of sheer drops.
+We four men clung on to ropes as the vehicle swerved around winding mountain roads, the cotton bales swaying over the sides of sheer drops.